PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/pphuman_action_en.md

 ID_BASED_CLSACTION: # config for classfication-based action recognition model
     model_dir: output_inference/PPHGNet_tiny_calling_halfbody  # Path of the model
     batch_size: 8 # The size of the inference batch
-    basemode: "idbased" # the models which is based on, whether the id of each object obtained by tracking is needed.
     threshold: 0.45 # Threshold for corresponding behavior
     display_frames: 80 # The number of display frames.
 When the corresponding action is detected, the time length of the act will be displayed in the ID.
     enable: False # Whether to enable this function